dmbaturin/iproute2-cheatsheet/site/index.md

 ## Tunnel management

-Tunnels are "network wormholes" that allow emulating a direct connection over a routed network, by encapculating entire packets into another protocol.
+Tunnels are "network wormholes" that emulate a direct connection over a routed network by encapsulating entire packets into another protocol.

 Linux currently supports IPIP (IPv4 in IPv4), SIT (IPv6 in IPv4), IP6IP6 (IPv6 in IPv6), IPIP6 (IPv4 in IPv6), GRE (virtually anything in anything), and VTI (IPv4 in IPsec).

-Note that tunnels are created in the DOWN state, you need to bring them up.
+Note that tunnels are created in the DOWN state; you need to bring them up.

 In this section `${local endpoint address}` and `${remote endpoint address}` refer to addresses assigned to physical interfaces, while `${address}` refers to an address assigned to a tunnel interface.